 Contacting other people with McArdle’s

 People who are newly diagnosed with McArdle disease usually have a great number of questions.
-Sometimes it is appropriate to put patients in touch with each other because either they live in the same area or have similar circumstances.
+As well as talking to the Coordinator, sometimes it is appropriate to put patients in touch with each other because either they live in the same area or have similar circumstances.
 This is done by the Coordinator with the advance approval of both parties.

 Map of people with McArdle’s

-About so much more than walking, these annual events are a great opportunity to meet others with McArdle’s, swap experiences, learn the best techniques for managing this condition and expand your boundaries in a safe, understanding and supportive environment.
-People from 15 countries have attended.
-Click on the image for a 4-minute video of testimonials.
+About so much more than walking, these events are a great opportunity to meet others with McArdle’s, swap experiences, learn the best techniques for managing this condition and expand your boundaries in a safe, understanding and supportive environment.
+People from 16 countries have attended to date, ages 5 to 78.